Foreign relations of India: South

-Bilateral relations between Sri Lanka and India have enjoyed historically a good relationship.
+Bilateral relations between Sri Lanka and India have enjoyed a good relationship historically.
 The two countries share near-identical racial and cultural ties.
 According to traditional Sri Lankan chronicles (Dipavamsa), Buddhism was introduced into Sri Lanka in the 4th century BCE by Venerable Mahinda, the son of Indian Emperor Ashoka, during the reign of Sri Lanka's King Devanampiya Tissa.
-During this time, a sapling of the Bodhi Tree was brought to Sri Lanka and the first monasteries and Buddhist monuments were established.
+During this time, a sapling of the Bodhi Tree was brought to Sri Lanka, and the first monasteries and Buddhist monuments were established.